This article defines software plug-ins and adapters and their differences as well as business and technical needs that they meet.

 - Implementation is generic thus providing maximum flexibility to end-user for data synchronization with need-specific configurations.

 - Can cater to a lot more use cases by combining artifacts and attributes

 - Supports data transformation with data sync back

 - Can be connected to any other tool using the Kovair Omnibus or similar ESB having a similar data structure

 - Supports all major features for data integration like reliability, cut over and multiple use cases.

 - Initial development time is more compared to commercial out of the box plug-ins

-- Cost in general is higher than plug-ins.
+- Cost, in general, is higher than plug-ins.

 Plug-ins and Adapters/Connectors are two completely different things.
 Each of them is built to cater to different business and technical needs.
 Both perform the operation in a different way thus meet different needs.
-Plug-in is for more specific need between two tools where data movement is not required but adapter meets the greater needs of the integration between two applications or tools.
+Plug-in is for more specific needs between two tools where data movement is not required but adapter meets the greater needs of the integration between two applications or tools.